mobrandtech/offertest-docs/offertest-api.md

 ## Free tests

-If you need courtesy tests in order to integrate with us please use the following promocode ´´´INTEGRATION´´´.
+If you need courtesy tests in order to integrate with us please use the following promocode ```INTEGRATION```.